-Our most passionate ambassador for Amphora Chardonnay can be found behind the counter, enthusiastically pouring wine on most any Saturday.
+Our most passionate ambassador for Amphora's GSM red blend (Good Stuff Man!) can be found behind the counter, enthusiastically pouring wine on most any Saturday.
 She also draws on her background in software R&D to keep our Futures program well-organized.
 Amy loves to cook, and offers a wealth of food and wine advice.
-When not at Amphora, Amy enjoys keeping up with her two very athletic daughters, ultra-marathoner husband, and Labrador Retriever “BC”!
+When not at Amphora, Amy enjoys keeping up with her two daughters, ultra-marathoner husband, and two fur babies!

 Rick’s better “two-thirds” finds respite from her elementary school classroom by entertaining Amphora’s tasting room visitors every weekend.
 She loves Amphora Chardonnay almost as much as Amy, but will settle for our Zinfandel in a pinch.
 Bridget’s delicious desserts are a mainstay of our Wine Club parties.
 And NO, you can’t have the recipe for her Dos Palos Okie Chocolate Cake!
 In the pursuit of elusive terroir, Bridget willingly travels to France and Italy for “research”.